alexburroughs/menu-lang/README.md

-# menu-lang
+# menu-lang / mlang

 #### Description
-Menu-lang is a simple language that compiles into C.
+Menu-lang or mlang is a simple language that compiles into C.
 It is designed for small and fast scripts that can be written in a short amount of time.
 Functions can be written in C and imported into a menu-lang script.
 ```diff